-This information explains how to care for yourself after your excision or biopsy.
+This information explains how to care for your wound after your skin excision or biopsy with sutures.

-Follow the instructions below to change your dressing and clean your excision or biopsy site
+Follow the instructions below to clean your wound daily.

 - ___________________________ solution